2018ik/2018ik.github.io/_wiki/vision.markdown

 ## Importance

 A vision keeps the one accord.
 If everyone has the same vision, they will have one heart, one mouth, one voice, and one tone.
 We should have no arguments and differing opinions, we should all speak the same thing, think the same thing, an press on in one accord (Phi.
 2:2).

+We must have a desire in our heart to be directed the vision.
+For example, Peter received vision that Jesus was Christ, but then proceeded to be one with Satan (Matt.
+16).